antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

 ## (Optional) Clustering

-{{project}} provides a few other methods for reducing size of the model.
+{{project}} provides a few other methods for reducing the size of the model.
-For instance, clustering which groups similar weights in each layer and makes them equal.
+One of such techniques is clustering.
+It groups weights into K groups of similar values.
+Then, it computes K centroids based on those weights and use them as new weights' values.
+In weights matrices, instead of values, we store indices to corresponding centroid.
+The indices can be stored as integers with very small number of bits necessary to represent them, reducing the model size significantly.

-It can be used by adding optimizer:
+It can be used by adding `kenning.optimizers.tensorflow_clustering.TensorFlowClusteringOptimizer`:

 ```{literalinclude} ../scripts/jsonconfigs/pruning-clustering-mobilenetv2-tensorflow.json
 :language: json